 In Europe and North America, laundry is a little trickier!
 It’s more expensive and harder to find facilities.
 But there are laundromats when you need one and hostels usually offer a laundry service.
 (Hotels do too, but it is usually way too expensive.)

-Because we travel light, we also do a lot of shower and sink laundry, washing out our undies, socks and t-shirts at night and hoping they dry by the next morning!
+Because we are minimalist travellers, we also do a lot of shower and sink laundry, washing out our undies, socks and t-shirts at night and hoping they dry by the next morning!

-Could you handle dirty clothes on a long-term trip?
+Could you handle dirty clothes during long travel days?

 You’d be surprised at how comfortable you can get with being dirty!!
-On our bike trip, we became one with nature, exposed to all the elements and camping wild.
+During our two years of cycle touring, we became one with nature, exposed to all the elements and camping wild.
 We still loved to shower or jump in a lake at the end of the day, but our standards of cleanliness definitely declined.

 For non-bike travellers, it’s much easier to stay clean, so don’t worry, you don’t have to like being dirty to enjoy world travel.